dpaiton/dpaiton.github.io/_posts/2021-06-24-contour-robustness.md

 The dotted box represents the range of allowable pixel values for input images.
 The yellow shaded area represents all possible inputs that would increase the activation of neuron $$k$$ if it had straight iso-response contours, relative to the non-shaded area.
 Conversely, the green shaded area represents all possible inputs that would increase the activation of neuron $$k$$ if it had bent iso-response contours.
-As you can see when we overlay the two shapes, any amount of bending will necessarily reduce the number of possible inputs that have an increased response.
+As you can see when we overlay the two shapes, any amount of bending will reduce the number of possible inputs that have an increased response.
 This means an adversary will have fewer options to choose from if it wishes to increase the output of neuron $$k$$.

 ### Wrap up
-At a high level, adversarial examples are one of many pieces of evidence supporting the idea that DNNs don’t [perceive the world like we do](https://www.nytimes.com/2018/11/05/opinion/artificial-intelligence-machine-learning.html).
+At a high level, adversarial examples are one of many pieces of evidence supporting the idea that ANNs don’t [perceive the world like we do](https://www.nytimes.com/2018/11/05/opinion/artificial-intelligence-machine-learning.html).
-Given that there are other mismatches, exclusively solving adversarial susceptibility in DNNs is unlikely to align human and machine perception.
+Given that there are other mismatches, exclusively solving adversarial susceptibility in ANNs is unlikely to align human and machine perception.
 However, adversarial examples still serve as a valuable test of ideas in neural computation: if we have an idea to explain perception, then our model of the idea should be robust to adversarial attacks.

 In this post I explained how we can use the iso-response surface of a neuron to determine adversarial robustness.